Our Story

 Make a Living

-Leo Sanford (#55) a LA Tech alumni (All American Linebacker/Center) retired from 10 years in the NFL.
-8 years with the Chicago Cardinals (All Pro in 1956, ’57) and 2 years with the World Champion Baltimore Colts.
-His teammates included Jonny Unitas, Raymond Berry, Lenny Moore and other NFL hall of famers.
-Tom Landry ask Leo to come out of retirement in 1960 with the Dallas Cowboys inaugural team but because of a knee injury he retired in training camp.
+Leo Sanford (#55) an LA Tech alumnus (All-American Linebacker/Center), retired from a 10-year in the NFL: 8 years with the Chicago Cardinals (All-Pro in 1956, ’57) and 2 years with the World Champion Baltimore Colts.
+His teammates included Jonny Unitas, Raymond Berry, Lenny Moore and other NFL Hall of Famers.
+Tom Landry asked Leo to come out of retirement in 1960 with the Dallas Cowboys’ inaugural team, but because of a knee injury, he retired during training camp.

-From the NFL Leo started in the sport equipment industry in North Louisiana eventually leading him to Class Rings, Senior Supplies, and letter Jackets.
+From the NFL, Leo started in the sports equipment industry in North Louisiana, which eventually led him to class rings, senior supplies, and letter Jackets.
 He formed the company we now go by locally as Graduate Sales.

 Make a Difference

 Leo and his wife of 68 years always heavily supported LA Tech in many ways.
-After Myrna passed in 2018 Leo set up in her honor the Largest Athletic endowed scholarship in the school’s history.
+After Myrna passed in 2018, Leo established in her honor the largest athletic-endowed scholarship in the school’s history.

 1976